mylesmcs/docker-dyndns-stack/README.md

 </div>

 ## Description
-The project aims to provide an easily deployable dynamic DNS (DDNS) service via docker-compose.
+The project aims to provide an easily deployable dynamic DNS (DDNS) service via docker.

 The docker deployment consists of the following containers:
 * BIND - DNS server